Let’s discuss the media blackout tactic and its effects.

 Source: Nature 1Higgins, K. (2016).
 Post-truth: a guide for the perplexed.
 Nature, 540, 9 – 9. https://doi.org/10.1038/540009a

-Instead, new “societal pillars” must be born out of the rubble: a new form of independent news media based on trust (not clicks or ideology) and a new form of successful organisations based on transparency (not avoidance or exploitation).
+Instead, new “societal pillars” must emerge from the rubble: a new form of independent news media based on trust (not clicks or ideology) and a new form of successful organisations based on transparency (not avoidance or exploitation).

 The Media Polarisation Model